Helios Gómez: Romani Revolutionary

 The Scream by Edvard Munch is one of the most famous paintings in the world.
 It’s pretty obvious why – its expression and the way the pain and the anxiety of the man are depicted is universal for all human beings.
 We have all – at least once in our lives – felt this way.
 We have not only wanted to scream publicly – we have felt like the whole world around us was bursting.
 The Scream became the symbol of the condition of the modern man – lost, stressed, threatened by the world and his own thoughts.
-Edvard Munch created four versions of the compositions created as both paintings and pastels.
+Edvard Munch made four versions of the compositions created as both paintings and pastels.

 One evening I was walking along a path, the city was on one side and the fjord below.
 I felt tired and ill.
 I stopped and looked out over the fjord—the sun was setting, and the clouds turning blood red.
 I sensed a scream passing through nature; it seemed to me that I heard the scream.
 I painted this picture, painted the clouds as actual blood.
 The color shrieked.
 This became The Scream.